-Area Huntington consists of 3 key components (servers/databases).
+Area Huntington consists of 2 (server/database) key components (servers/databases).
 Each component has been analyzed to determine if any elements of that component collect PII.
 The type of PII collected within Area Huntington and the reasons for the collection of the PII are in the Mapping of Components Table in Appendix B of this PIA.